Medically reviewed by Drugs.com. Last updated on Aug 10, 2020.

 - Antibiotic, Aminoglycoside

-Interferes with bacterial protein synthesis by binding to 30S and 50S ribosomal subunits, resulting in a defective bacterial cell membrane
+Interferes with bacterial protein synthesis by binding to 30S ribosomal subunit, resulting in a defective bacterial cell membrane

 Inhalation: Peak serum concentrations: